marcondercin/budgeting/README.md

 Using the selenium package, this script runs an instance of Chrome that navigates to bank pages through link text.
 At every account page it saves the page source to a file to be filtered through.

 ## bsoup
-Uses the beautiful soup package to search through the html source and make it useable as data.
+Uses the beautiful soup package to filter the html source and pull out transactions as useable data.